pillar-markup/pillar/README.md

 ### For Pharo 12
 The development of Pillar and Microdown are now in Pharo 12.
 - V10.1.0 Introduces new template for slides - microdown-mooc (based on extension <!slide...!>) and microdown-headerformat-mooc (using top-level header as slide definition marker.
+It sses Microdown v2.5.5.
 - v10.0.1 Introduce figure arguments in caption instead of url for better integration with Github.
 - v10.0.0 bug fix with some links problems due to new inline parser.